sagebind/dotfiles/README.md

 ## License

-All files unless otherwise bundled with a separate license is released under the MIT license.
-See [LICENSE] for details.
+All files unless otherwise bundled with a separate license are available under the MIT license.
+See the [LICENSE] file for details.

 [Fish Shell]: https://fishshell.com